John Lyde Wilson

 About the author

-Wilson is most often remembered now for The Code of Honor; or, Rules for the Government of Principals and Seconds in Duelling, published in 1838.
-The work laid out detailed rules for duels and became widely known as an expression of the honor culture of the antebellum South.
+Wilson is most remembered by modern readers as the author of The Code of Honor; or, Rules for the Government of Principals and Seconds in Duelling, first published in 1838.
+The short work laid out detailed rules for duels and became one of the best-known American texts on the practice, giving his writing an unusual place in both political and cultural history.